 When to Arrive at Disney’s Hollywood Studios

 Originally, the virtual queue system opened right at the official park opening time, so our advice was to be at Hollywood Studios for rope drop.
 However, since the park has reopened, the virtual queue system has been slightly modified.
-The process of joining a Boarding Group is essentially the same, but the virtual queue now opens up for a second time during the day (10 a.m. and 2 p.m.).
+The process of joining a Boarding Group is essentially the same, but the virtual queue now opens twice a day at 10 a.m. and 2 p.m.
 If you're not an early riser, great news!
 You don't have to arrive as soon as the park opens for a chance to snag a Boarding Group.

-If riding Star Wars: Rise of the Resistance is super important to you, you may want to arrive early so you'll have a second chance if you don't get a Boarding Group at 10 a.m. (the virtual queue still fills up quickly.)
-The parking lot opens at 9 a.m., so you shouldn't arrive any earlier because you may be told to leave and come back.
+Whether you're an early riser or not, if riding Star Wars: Rise of the Resistance is super important to you, you should arrive early enough for the first boarding group at 10 a.m., so you'll have a second chance at 2 p.m. if at first you don't get in.
+The parking lot opens around 9 a.m., so you shouldn't arrive any earlier because you may be told to leave and come back.
+Disney transportation typically starts about an hour before the park opens.

 There is still no rhyme or reason when it comes to figuring out how long it takes before the virtual queue closes.
 It depends on a number of factors, such as the crowd level or technical difficulties that the ride has experienced.
+Lately, Boarding Groups fill up within the first minute, so you should be ready on your phone before the clock strikes the hour (start refreshing the app by pulling down on the screen when it's 9:59 a.m.).
 If there is a significant ride delay and less Boarding Groups go through as a result, the 2 p.m. distribution time may have reduced capacity.

 What Is a Boarding Group and How to Join to Ride Star Wars: Rise of the Resistance